hiiamboris/red-wiki/VID-Reference-Documentation.md

 **Description**

-Returns the position to the next row or column of faces, depending of the current layout direction.
+Moves the position to the next row or column of faces, depending of the current layout direction.

 ***
 ## space